Winners: History and format

-History

-In 1982, Winners was founded in Toronto, Ontario by David Margolis and Neil Rosenberg.
-It was one of the first off-price department stores in Canada.
-In 1990, it merged with TJX Companies, the world's largest off-price department store owner.

 Since late 2001, Winners stores have been paired with HomeSense, a home accessory retailer, modelled on TJX's American HomeGoods stores.
 Winners acquired the struggling "Labels" brand from Dylex in 2001.
 Labels had been meant to compete with Winners, but never succeeded; most of its stores have been turned into Homesense stores.

 Les Ailes de la Mode opened a similar concept under the Labels banner after Winners did not renew its trademark on the name.

 Controversy

-In 2016, CBC's Marketplace investigated Winner's "compared at" pricing and found that retail price of the manufacture could be misleading and inaccurate.
-For example, "researchers at Marketplace found that a Risk board game at Winners was being sold for $49.99, with a "compared at" price of $100.00.
-However, the game was available at full price from retailer F.G Bradley's Canadian website for $74.99."
-Winners responded by saying "compared at" prices are accurate and fair, and that the misunderstanding could be a result of an error in pricing merchandise due to their large volume of product intake.
-In follow up letter to CBC marketplace, Winners was able to verify every "compared at" price for 20 out of the 21 items, by finding the items at the "compared at" prices at comparable retailers.
+In 2016, CBC Television's Marketplace investigated Winners' "compared at" pricing and found that retail price of the manufacture could be misleading and inaccurate.
+For example, one pair of pants was "on sale for $29.99, with a 'compare at' price of $80, or more than 60 per cent off.
+But next to the tag [was] another tag with the manufacturer's suggested retail price: $29.99, the same amount that Winners was charging."

+Winners responded by defending their "compared at" prices as accurate and fair, but acknowledged that "sometimes errors can occur" due to the volume of merchandise received by stores.
+In a follow-up letter to Marketplace, Winners was able to verify every "compared at" price for 20 of the 21 items that Marketplace had investigated, by finding the items at the "compared at" prices at a comparable retailer.
 For the remaining item, Winners admitted that it was an error on their part and pledged to fix the mismatch.